raviqqe/ein-design/README.md

 - Complexity can only be built upon simplicity.
   - Application logics are complex!
 - Resemble but do not depend on existing technologies.
-- There should be only one way to do one thing.
+- One way to do one thing